 - Coursework.
-Students must complete 3.5 to 4.0 fullcourse equivalents (FCEs) depending on previous experience and academic qualifications, as follows: - A minimum of 2.0 FCEs within the LLE program, including CTL3001H Research Colloquium in Language and Literacies Education (0.5 FCE), if not previously taken at the master's level.
-If CTL3001H was taken at the master's level, students are not permitted to take it again and should substitute it with another LLE program course (0.5 FCE). - CTL3899H Proseminar in Language and Literacies Education (0.5 FCE), if not previously taken at the master's level.
-If CTL3899H was taken at the master's level, students are not permitted to take it again and should substitute it with another LLE program course (0.5 FCE). - A research methods course relevant to the topic of the thesis (0.5 FCE).
-Any of the following courses can fulfil this requirement: CTL1018H, CTL1041H, CTL1306H, CTL3033H, CTL3807H, CTL3810H, APD1296H, APD3202H, JOI1287H, JOI1288H, JOI3228H, or SJE1905H. - A student wishing to propose an alternative course to fulfil one of the LLE course requirements will be required to obtain the approval of the LLE program coordinator and either their faculty advisor or thesis supervisor. - Comprehensive examination. - A thesis embodying the results of an original investigation, and a Doctoral Final Oral Examination on the content and implications of the thesis. - Students are responsible for meeting deadlines to complete their course requirements, thesis committee formation, comprehensive examination, and thesis ethical review. - Students must register continuously until all degree requirements have been fulfilled.
-They must register fulltime during the first four years and may continue as parttime thereafter, with their department's approval. - Students cannot transfer between the full-time and flexibletime PhD options.
+Students must complete 3.5 to 4.0 fullcourse equivalents (FCEs) depending on previous experience and academic qualifications, as follows: - A minimum of 2.0 FCEs within the LLE program, including CTL3001H was taken at the master's level, students are not permitted to take it again and should substitute it with another LLE program course (0.5 FCE). - CTL3899H was taken at the master's level, students are not permitted to take it again and should substitute it with another LLE program course (0.5 FCE). - A research methods course relevant to the topic of the thesis (0.5 FCE).
+Any of the following courses can fulfil this requirement: SJE1905H. - A student wishing to propose an alternative course to fulfil one of the LLE course requirements will be required to obtain the approval of the LLE program coordinator and either their faculty advisor or thesis supervisor. - Comprehensive examination. - A thesis embodying the results of an original investigation, and a Doctoral Final Oral Examination on the content and implications of the thesis. - Students are responsible for meeting deadlines to complete their course requirements, thesis committee formation, comprehensive examination, and thesis ethical review. - Students must register continuously until all degree requirements have been fulfilled.
+They must register full-time during the first four years and may continue as part-time thereafter, with their department's approval.

+• Students cannot transfer between the full-time and flexible-time PhD options.